High Risk Work Licence WP / Licence to operate a boom type EWP

 If you have a specific machine type that you'll be using on site, you can request it to be included in the training when you book.

 On successful completion of the theory and practical assessment, students will receive:

-a Statement of Attainment for Licence to Operate a Boom Type EWP (boom length 11m or more) nationally recognised under the Australian Qualifications Framework
+a Statement of Attainment for Licence to operate a boom-type elevating work platform (boom length 11 metres or more) nationally recognised under the Australian Qualifications Framework

 You will also be provided with all course materials, including an EWP Learners Guide, and 'Training Record-Logbook'.